Islandora/documentation/docs/installation/install-a-demo.md

 Get a Yaml file
 --------------------------------------------------------------
 For the older, install-profile based demo, you must Generate docker-compose.yml.
-For the newer, starter-site based demo, you only need to download the yaml file at the link above.
+For the newer, starter-site based demo, you only need to [download .zip file](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link) and use the yaml file provided inside.

-Generate docker-compose.yml
+Generate docker-compose.yml (Install profile demo only!)
 --------------------------------------------------------------

 In this package there are some platform specific scripts.
 Please **double